Ruben Amar: Early career and short films

-Amar attended business school and spent time working for startups and television production companies, then decided to pursue cinema and attended filmmaking workshops in London.
+Amar attended business school and worked for startups and television production companies before deciding to pursue cinema and attending filmmaking workshops in London.

-Between 2007 and 2011, he directed several short films, shot in Paris, London, New York and on the Israeli-Palestinian border.
-These films appeared in many international festivals including Clermont-Ferrand International Short Film Festival, International Film Festival Rotterdam, and South by Southwest (SXSW).
+Between 2007 and 2011, Amar directed several short films, shot in Paris, London and New York and on the Israeli-Palestinian border.
+These films appeared in many international festivals including the Clermont-Ferrand International Short Film Festival, the International Film Festival Rotterdam, and South by Southwest (SXSW).

-Checkpoint, one of his last short film has premiered at Clermont-Ferrand International Short Film Festival in 2011 where it won the Youth Critic Award.
+Checkpoint, one of his last short films, premiered at the Clermont-Ferrand International Short Film Festival in 2011 where it won the Youth Critics' Award.
 The film tells the story of a young Palestinian boy living in the Gaza Strip who accompanies his father on monthly visits to the ruins of a destroyed village.
-Checkpoint was exhibited worldwide in international film festivals including Clermont-Ferrand International Short Film Festival, Slamdance, Palm Springs International Film Festival, Raindance, and Festival du cinéma méditerranéen de Montpellier.
+Checkpoint was exhibited worldwide in international film festivals including Slamdance, the Palm Springs International Film Festival, Raindance, and the Festival du cinéma méditerranéen de Montpellier.
 Checkpoint was broadcast by international TV channels (TPS, BeTV, Canal+ Poland, RTBF).
 Reviewers praised the film's story and cinematography.